I am a

 - Find out more

-They're the key people working behind the scenes performing diagnostic tests that help doctors diagnose diseases such as glandular fever, diabetes, influenza and even cancer.
-Medical scientists can also recommend treatment options and help manage clinical trials.
+Medical scientists are the key people working behind the scenes performing diagnostic tests that help doctors diagnose diseases.
+Every facet of healthcare is influenced by diagnostics in some way, including areas such as pharmaceutical, technology development, patient management, and more, and medical scientists can also recommend treatment options and help manage clinical trials.

 Study medical diagnostics at Griffith